Knowledge Hub

 Q: Is the Annual Tax Overview necessary if I have the SA302?

 A: Yes, the Annual Tax Overview is often required alongside the SA302 to confirm that the tax calculated has been paid.
-Together, they provide a complete picture of your tax affairs.
+Together, the two documents provide a complete picture of your tax affairs.

 Encash home value